Off it goes. See you next time around, big guy.

 4. My “replies” queue moves quickly, partly because people often respond to things I write, and partly because people talk about me (and put the “@” sign in front of my name) on Twitter.
 I am not always watching my Twitter feed; I turn it off when I’m doing work or when I otherwise don’t want to be distracted by it.
 I don’t always scroll down to see what I’ve missed.
 There is an excellent chance I will not see your retweet request.

 5. Point four, incidentally, is not an invitation to pester me on a repeated basis for a retweet, until I give you one.
-Repeated pesterings for retweets is far more likely to encourage me to block your account, particularly if from my point of view you’re someone I don’t know asking me to help you do something I have little knowledge of.
+Repeated pesterings for retweets is far more likely to encourage me to mute or block your account, particularly if from my point of view you’re someone I don’t know asking me to help you do something I have little knowledge of.

 6. In a general sense, with me and probably with anyone else that you want retweets from, you should probably assume that the same factors that encouraged you to ask for a retweet are also what recommend us to others hoping for retweets, and thus we get a lot of retweet requests, and can’t fulfill all of the requests without taking a non-trivial chunk of time out of our day, or annoying our Twitter followers with incessant retweets asking for money (or whatever).
 Please remember that we and our Twitter presences don’t exist for the sole purpose of being a conduit for retweets.